Esylus/Coding-Standards/2_DocStandards.md

 ## 3.0 Swagger Documents

 * The role of documentation with a REST API is to explain the individual endpoints, what function they perform, and the parameters a developer can pass to them.
-* The usage of Swagger within itGroove projects is currently being investigated.
+* The usage of Swagger within itGroove projects is currently being investigated with usage details forthcoming.

 ## 4.0 GraphQL Documents

 * With a GraphQL API, you describe the data types, fields, and the interaction points between them, and a developer can assemble an appropriate query to get the information they need.
-* Playground allows you to...
+* Playground then lets you interactively explore the schema of a GraphQL server and run queries against it at the same time.
 * This autogenerates explanatory text based on the three main entry types into a GraphQL schema: Query, Mutation, and Subscription.
 * GraphQL offers a lot of positives on the documentation front for simple APIs.
 For example, keeping documentation in sync with API changes is easy, as once a field, type, or query changes in code, so do the docs.

+*** More Detail About GraphQL Documentation as it gets revealed ***